DSP-B3/Your-Next-Museum-Visit/README.md

 ## Running the project
 This project uses flask.
-To run the project, follow these steps:
+To run the project, ensure that the museum data is stored in a folder called 'data', and then follow these steps:

 1. Clone the repository
 2. Install the required packages using `pip install -r requirements.txt`
 3. Run the project using `flask run`